 Your transmission of any information on or through our Site is, however, completely at your own risk.
 As such, we shall have no liability for disclosure of any of your information which arises due to an error in transmission or the fraudulent or negligent or other illegal acts of a third party, for example hacking.

-For the avoidance of doubt, we will not transfer your information to a country outside the European Economic Area without your prior consent and without our having assessed whether your information will be adequately protected in such country.
+For the avoidance of doubt, we will not transfer your information to a country outside the United Kingdom without your prior consent and without our having assessed whether your information will be adequately protected in such country.

 Access to Information